ChinaGodMan/UserScripts/docs/README_en.md

 >
 > - _Others based on **Chromium** Kernel browser（Such as domestic cover browser）Generally can be used Chrome Expand。_
 > - _Please make sure to use **Tampermonkey Official version** Expand，其他的用户Script管理器可能导致**Not working properly**脚本。_
-> - _If you want to reinstall the script，Please remember to Tampermonkey extended**Completely delete from recycle bin**Script and then reinstall the script。_
+> - _If you want to reinstall the script，Please remember to Tampermonkey extended**Completely delete from recycle bin**After the script, go and reinstall the script.。_

 > _**No offline installation .crx Expand？[Chrome、Edge Reopen hidden [Drag and drop installation .crx Expand] Function！](https://zhuanlan.zhihu.com/p/276027099)**_---